signum-network/phoenix/desktop/wallet/README.md

 The executable will be written into `./release-builds`

-| To build win32 on linux you need wine installed, additionally rpm must be installed, too
+| To build win32 on linux you need wine installed, additionally npm must be installed, too

 _Example_: